vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### How to add a template

-There are two ways to add a template to your Home Assistant.
+There are two ways to add a template to your Home Assistant:

 #### Via configuration.yaml